 Perspectives on the Startup Visa Act

 - What is the Startup Visa Act?
 If you work in immigration, you may already know that the ABA Business Law Section played an instrumental part in the creation of the Startup Visa Act of 2010, which would provide a mechanism for immigrant-entrepreneurs to enter or remain in the United States to build businesses.
-For background on the Startup Visa initiative and the ABA Business Law Resolution behind it, read this article from the Young Lawyer Committee Newsletter.
+For background on the Startup Visa initiative and the ABA Business Law Resolution behind it, read the Young Lawyer Committee Newsletter.
 And don't miss Barbara Mayden's speech to the ABA House of Delegates in support of the Startup Visa Resolution.
-The full Resolution can be found here.

 - For a real-life immigrant success story, look no further than this Q&A with Vinod Khosla, founder of Sun Microsystems, among other innovative companies, found in Preferred Returns, the Newsletter of the Private Equity and Venture Capital Committee.

 - Do you keep client funds in a trust account?
 If so, there is good news relating to the deposit insurance treatment of IOLTA accounts, which is now unlimited.
 To stay informed, take a moment for Howard Eisenhardt's article in the Banking Law Committee Newsletter.

 - Who's entitled to a credit card?
 Will the "ability to pay" requirements created by the CARD Act of 2009 help consumers - or hurt them?
 Don't miss this thought-provoking article by Sara Emley and Manley Williams.

 - If you work in real estate lending, make note of this article by Robert A. Cook and Timothy P. Meredith.
 The Dodd-Frank Act had a broad impact on questions of pre-emption in many areas, but among the lesser-noticed was a change to the preemption rules for real estate lending transactions.